 meaning "Algeria" (referring directly to the country itself).
 It also refers to someone from Annaba, Algeria.

-Means "the Ghamd", referring to a member of the Ghamd tribe of Saudi Arabia.
+Means "the Ghamdi", referring to the Ghamd tribe of Saudi Arabia.

 ALHAMBRA Filipino, Spanish

-meaning "the red one", ultimately from the Arabic أَحْمَر (ʾaḥmar)
+meaning "the red one" or, ultimately, from Arabic أَحْمَر (ʾaḥmar)